Lim Joo Hock: Later career

 In June 1967, Lim succeeded Woon Wah Siang as acting permanent secretary for the Ministry of Culture and Social Affairs.
 When the ministry split into two in 1968, Lim became acting permanent secretary for the Ministry of Social Affairs.
 On 22 September 1969, he was transferred to the Ministry of Labour.

 On 2 September 1970, Lim succeeded Pang Tee Pow as chairman of CPF.
 On 31 January 1971, Lim began a yearlong sabbatical before retirement from the civil service.
 As such, Kwa Soon Chuan took over his positions.

 After qualifying as a barrister, Lim received pupillage at R C H Lim and Company, a conveyancing firm started by Richard Lim Chuan Hoe.
 Subsequently, Lim worked with Francis Seow, and then Freddy Yin Ee Kheng.
 In 1978, Lim started his own law firm, Lim Joo Hock and Company.
 He retired in 1998.

 Personal life

 Lim was a Christian.
 In 1940s, Lim married Yap Kim Kiaw (1923 – 12 November 2014), a teacher from Seremban, and they had three children—two daughters and a son.
 His son, Charles Lim (born c.
 1949), is an obstetrician and gynaecologist.

 In 1957, Lim applied for Singaporean citizenship.
-Since 1961, Lim played golf, and he was part of the Singapore Island Country Club.
+Lim played golf since 1961, and he was part of the Singapore Island Country Club.